camaraproject/Governance/documentation/API-onboarding.md

 To move to the Graduated stage, an API shall:
 1. Demonstrate long-terms specification maturity by having participated within two CAMARA release cycles with at least one Stable API version.
 2. Demonstrate wide market adoption across multiple companies or projects, by including APIs which have been deployed and certified within at least one complete market or #n operators across #m markets.
-3. Maintainers of the Incubated Repository apply for Grduation by opening an issue in the API Backlog working group.
+3. Maintainers of the Incubating Repository apply for Grduation by opening an issue in the API Backlog working group.
 4. The API Backlog working group will do a pre-check on behalf of the TSC, which will confirm (or not) the inclusion of the repository as Graduated.

 ---